 Economic Analysis

-The Economic Analysis (ECO) major offers an analytically rigorous approach to economics, business management and finance.
+The Economic Analysis (ECO) major offers an analytically rigorous approach to economics, business economics and finance.

 Illustration photo_ECO major.jpg